+In this article we’re looking at Rosineer heat press machines for producing rosin.
 Usually here at howtoheatpress.com we’re looking at heat press machines for making t-shirts – or, at least, heat press machines for pressing heat transfers onto something!
-But in this article we’re looking at heat press machines for producing rosin.
-This is a method for extracting plant oils from plant material.
+However, a rosin press is a method for extracting plant oils from plant material.

 If you have stumbled onto this page looking for heat press machines for t-shirts, check out these articles instead: The USCutter 15 x 15 Clamshell, one of our favorite machines; or the Power Press Heat Press, one of the more popular cheap t-shirt pressing machines.